Apple AirPods Pro 3 vs AirPods Pro 2: Are they worth the upgrade?

 While I love my AirPods Pro 2, they’re not the best-sounding earbuds you can find out there.
 That might be about to change with the AirPods Pro 3.

 Apple has fine-tuned the sound on the AirPods Pro 3.
-Apple says its built a new acoustic design that’ll make your music feel a little wider and more spacious, with clearer vocals and a richer bass response.
-Adaptive EQ has been updated too, so the sound should adjust more closely to the fit of the buds in your ears.
+Apple says it's built a new acoustic design that’ll make your music feel a little wider and more spacious, with clearer vocals and a richer bass response.
+Adaptive EQ has also been updated, so the sound should adjust more closely to the fit of the buds in your ears.

 This is one I’ll need to hear for myself because it’s so personal.
 You won’t really hear the difference in sound quality just by reading a few tech specs.
 Right now, the AirPods Pro 2 are fairly lively, but the AirPods Pro 3 should give sound greater depth and more clarity.